+Figure 2.35 VFIO for user space drivers

 Vhost user protocol moves the virtio ring from kernel all the way to user space.
 The ring is shared between the guest and DPDK application.
-QEMU sets up this ring as a control plane using unix sockets.
+QEMU sets up this ring as a control plane using UNIX sockets.

-If the both the host server guest virtual machine are DPDK there are no VMExits in the host for guest packets processing.
-Guest virtual machine uses virtio-net PMD driver and performs packets polling.
+If the both the host server guest VM are DPDK ,there are no VMExits in the host for guest packets processing.
+Guest virtual machines use the virtio-net PMD driver which performs packets polling.
 So.
 There is nothing running in kernel here, so there are no system calls.
-Since both system calls and VM Exits are avoided, the performance boosts significantly.
-It will be an order higher.
+Since both system calls and VM Exits are avoided, the performance boosts is significant.

 Physical Network Device Assignment (VFIO) and PCI passthrough

-When a DPDK application is running into a guest Virtual Machine, a mechanism has to be used to expose one of the host physical NIC to this guest in order it gets access to the physical network.
+When a DPDK application is running into a guest VM, a mechanism has to be used to expose one of the host physical NICs to this guest in order that it gets access to the physical network.

 IOMMU protects host memory against malicious or bug writes which can corrupt host memory at any time.
-But, when a physical device is assigned to a guest virtual machine without vIOMMU usage, the guest memory address space is totally exposed to the hardware PCI device.
+But, when a physical device is assigned to a guest VM without vIOMMU usage, the guest memory address space is totally exposed to the hardware PCI device, see Figure 2.36.